-If you are considering these options for a loved one, then you may want to turn to the help of National Family Solutions for help.
-We have a variety of programs that will help you make these arrangements and take care of the legal documents that are required.
+If you are considering these options for a loved one, then you may want to turn to the help of Family Law Legal Group for help.
+We have a variety of programs that will help you make these arrangements and take care of the legal guardianship or conservatorship documents that are required.

 Do You Qualify for Our Program?